Chih-Che-Fang/MyBookStore2/docs/design.md

 # Possible Improvements and Extensions

-1. We assume the id of hosts has to be ascending sequence, otherwise it will cause errors.
+1. We didn't implement the fault tolerance.
+However, since catalog & order server stored all execuated log and initialization informtion, we can, in the future, implement a mechanisim reasily to recover books' status after a machine recovered from a fail
-2. We are using the thread per request model currently we could be optimized by using thread pool or even coroutine.
+2. We are using the thread per request model currently.
+Therefore, we could be optimized by using thread pool to improve response latency.